aircall/frontend-hiring-test/README.md

 To be able to grab a valid JWT token, you need to execute the login mutation.

-`login` receives the username and password as 1st parameter and return the access_token and the user identity.
+`login` receives the username and password as 1st parameter and returns the access_token and the user identity.

 ```
 login(input: LoginInput!): LoginType!